RohmSemiconductor/Linux-Kernel-PMIC-Drivers/README.md

 maintainers - but we don't "own" these components or frameworks anymore.
 You get the best possible contacts via the MAINTAINERS file.

+## Upstream driver testing
+A few automated tests are being ran for the upstreamed ROHM PMIC drivers.
+The tests are ran for tags created from the:
+- Torvald's main Linux repository
+- Linux-Next integration testing repository
+- Linux stable repository
+The test results are upload to the [PMIC branch](https://github.com/RohmSemiconductor/rohm-linux-test-results/tree/PMIC) of the rohm-linux-test-results repository.

 ## Contents of this repository
 We occasionally develop something which does not perfectly fit into the upstream Linux frameworks or policies.
 This content may include something